This page outlines the information that must be included with an application to import the following products:

 - Veterinary semen extenders

-The requirements outlined below apply to permit applications for products for commercial and non-commercial (i.e. personal) use.
+The requirements outlined below apply to import permit applications for products for commercial and non-commercial (i.e. personal) use.

 Domestic pet owners should review the information below thoroughly before ordering veterinary products from overseas to ensure they are able to provide all necessary information in support of their application.